11 Whale Shark Facts You Probably Didn’t Know

 Despite the confusing moniker, whale sharks are fish, rather than mammals like whales.
 They’re called whale sharks for two reasons: They’re as large as many whales and they don’t feed like most sharks, but instead like humpback and other baleen whales.
 They filter out tiny animals like krill and plankton from the seawater, swallowing the food and expelling the water through their gills.

 Like all sharks, whale sharks don’t have bones, rather their skeleton is made of cartilage.
 Other shark characteristics include using their gills to extract oxygen from the water, rather than breathing air.
-Unusual for non-mammals, whale sharks give birth to their young live instead of laying eggs that hatch outside the body, which is one of the reasons the whale shark makes the list of nine of the weirdest, wildest sharks in the world.
+Unusual for non-mammals, whale sharks give birth to their young live instead of laying eggs that hatch outside the body.

 Whale sharks aren’t dangerous